expo/expo/docs/pages/build-reference/e2e-tests.md

 }
 ```

-After making those changes, screenshots for failed tests will be saved to the `artifacts` directory.
+After making those changes, screenshots for failed tests will be saved in the `artifacts` directory.

 #### Configure EAS Build for screenshots upload